Alessandro Michele: Early life

 Alessandro Michele grew up in Rome.
 His father was an Alitalia technician, and his mother an assistant to a movie executive.

-In the early 1990s, Alessandro Michele completed his studies of fashion design at the Accademia di Costume e di Moda in Rome, where he learned to design both theatrical costumes and fashion wear.
+In the early 1990s, Michele completed his studies of fashion design at the Accademia di Costume e di Moda in Rome, where he learned to design both theatrical costumes and fashion wear.

 Career

-In 1994, Alessandro Michele left Rome to work in Les Copains, an Italian knitwear firm based in Bologna.
+In 1994, Michele left Rome to work in Les Copains, an Italian knitwear firm based in Bologna.
 Three years later, he joined Silvia Venturini Fendi and Karl Lagerfeld at luxury house Fendi.
-He worked with Frida Giannini and was appointed senior accessories designer, in charge of the brand’s leather goods.
+He worked with Frida Giannini and was appointed senior accessories designer, in charge of the brand's leather goods.

-In 2002, Tom Ford, Gucci's creative director from 1994 to 2004, invited Alessandro Michele to work at the firm's London-based design office.
-He was originally in charge of the company’s handbag designs.
-In 2006, Alessandro Michele was named senior designer of Gucci leather goods, and in 2011, he was promoted associate creative director to Frida Giannini, creative director of Gucci since 2005.
+In 2002, Tom Ford, Gucci's creative director from 1994 to 2004, invited Michele to work at the firm's London-based design office.
+He was originally in charge of the company's handbag designs.
+In 2006, Michele was named senior designer of Gucci leather goods, and in 2011, was promoted associate creative director to Frida Giannini, creative director of Gucci since 2005.
 In 2014, the Italian designer also became creative director of Richard Ginori, the Florentine porcelain brand acquired by Gucci in June 2013.

+In April 2024, Michele became Valentino's creative director.